WenYuZhi/CPU_2DContinuousCastingNew/README.md

-# CPU_2DContinuousCastingNew
+# continuousCasting2DHeatEquation
-New version of 2d continuous casting model
+Continuous casting is a kind of heat transfer model.
+Heat transfer model can be described by partial differential equations.